dhope-scottlogic/blog/_posts/2024-02-19-enforcing_sustainability_nfrs.md

 This can be provided via metrics associated with the job which when combined with energy usage information, captured by the methods described earlier will provide the energy used by the complete job.

 ### Web page energy NFRs
 If you have an NFR around a web page’s energy usage then capturing this in the build process should be relatively easy as Firefox browser provides energy measurement using RAPL.
-See Blog about Firefox.
+See this [Blog about Firefox](https://fershad.com/writing/co2e-estimates-in-firefox-profiler).

 There’s isn’t an equivalent production monitoring option here: everyone’s browser, machine and habits will differ and you don’t know the source of a user’s electricity.
 That said there is no major difference here either between prod and test in the sense we don’t have to worry about local vs scaled cluster resources, it’s more just averaging our energy numbers across different laptop and browser types, e.g. ARM vs Intel chips.

 ## Conclusions